migalv/flutter_project_starter/README.md

 A Flutter Project Starter with very useful libraries and boilerplate code to help you setup your Flutter projects in minutes.

 ## Flutter version
-This project starter pack was created using Flutter v3 <br>
+This project starter pack was created using Flutter v3.10 & Dart 3.0 <br>
 *I would recommend to always have up-to-date the Flutter versions used in your project*

 ## Architecture